TedHusted/awake/awake.md/awake.md

 “Please,  follow me,” says Rourke, turning back around.

-“I’m surprised you don’t have a smart monocle over one eye.”
-Park says over the link.
+“I’m surprised you don’t have a smart monocle over one eye,” Park says over the link.

 “If not for the dress code policy, maybe I would.
 The book says that people don’t trust people wearing wearables,” replies Tate.

-Park replies, “Unless, I guess, they are defusing a bomb or performing heart surgery.”
+Park replies, “Unless, I guess, they are defusing a bomb or performing open heart surgery.”

 Rourke leads them down a sleek corridor toward the security wing.
 Their footsteps echo softly in the otherwise quiet hallway.
 The further they walk, the fewer employees they pass.

-Rourke taps his ID at a pad next to a set of heavy steel doors, that open with a soft hiss.
+Rourke taps his ID at a pad next to a set of heavy steel doors.
+They open with a soft hiss.
 Inside the doorway is a spacious control room filled with monitors.
 Multiple screens display different angles of the Pulse campus: the lobby, parking garages, research labs, hallways.

 A security technician sitting at a console glances up, startled, as they enter.